-The treasurer, candidate, alternate transaction filer, correspondence recipient, and Other Filer are sent an Exam letter via email that either indicates the transaction is sufficient or identifies any of the transaction's insufficiencies that need to be corrected.
+The treasurer, candidate, alternate transaction filer, correspondence recipient, and independent expenditure fOther Filer are sent an Exam letter via email that either indicates the transaction is sufficient or identifies any of the transaction's insufficiencies that need to be corrected.
 An Exam letter must be completed and emailed not later than the 10 business day review deadline.
 The Exam letter includes a deadline for providing amendments to correct any insufficient information.
 The deadline is 14 business days from the date of the Exam letter, or the due date for a transaction, whichever is later.
-Persons associated with a committee and an Other Filer should check their email or the ORESTAR Documents tab for Exam letters on a regular basis.
+Persons associated with a committee and an independent expenditure filer other Filer should check their email or the ORESTAR Documents tab for Exam letters on a regular basis.